Global convergence of ResNets: From finite to infinite width using linear parameterization: Related works and contributions

-\paragraph{Contributions.} We show convergence results for GD in the training of RKHS-FlowResNets (see~\cref{def:rkhs_resnet}).
+\myparagraph{Contributions.} We show convergence results for GD in the training of \modelnames (see~\cref{def:rkhs_resnet}).
 These correspond to infinitely deep continuous ResNets with linear parameterization of the residuals.
-Our first main contribution, in~\cref{sec:main}, shows that under some regularity and expressivity asumptions on the residuals, the associated empirical risk satisfies a (local) Polyak-Lojasiewicz~\cref{prop:PL_rkhs}.
+Our first main contribution, in~\cref{sec:main}, shows that under some regularity and expressivity assumptions on the residuals, the associated empirical risk satisfies a (local) Polyak-Lojasiewicz~\cref{prop:PL_rkhs}.
 A consequence is~\cref{thm:main}, which states global convergence of GD towards a global optimum (zero training loss) under the condition that the loss at initialization is already sufficiently low.
 In the limit where the loss at initialization is arbitrarily small, we recover a linear regime as described in~\cite{liu_loss_2021,liu2020linearity}.
-Our second contribution, in~\cref{sec:convergence}, shows how this condition for global convergence can be enforced using a first linear layer embedding data into a sufficiently high dimensional space.
+Our second contribution, in~\cref{sec:convergence}, shows how this condition for global convergence can be enforced using suitably chosen first and last linear layers.
 Thereafter, we show how the assumptions of~\cref{thm:main}, can be satisfied for RKHSs generated by a finite number of Random Features, with high probability over the choice of these features.
 For any dataset $(x^i,y^i)_{\iset} \in (\r^d \times \r^{d'})^N$, we conclude in~\cref{thm:global_convergence} to convergence of GD towards a global minimum of~\cref{empirical_risk} with high probability when the width of the layers scales polynomially w.r.t. the size of the dataset $N$ and the inverse input data separation $\delta^{-1}$.

+Finally, we point out that some of our results can be seen as a generalization of existing results concerning convergence of GD for the training of linear NNs~\cite{hardt_identity_2018,bartlett2018gradient,zou2019global}.
+We explain in~\cref{sec:linear} how, following the line of our analysis, one can for example recover~\cite[Theorem 3.1.]{zou2019global}.
+However, if~\cref{def:rkhs_resnet} encompasses linear ResNets as a special case, we stress that~\cref{thm:main} applies to a way larger class of models.